phpbb-extensions/test-framework/README.md

     # OPTIONAL CONFIGURATIONS BELOW
     # The following arguments are optional and can be omitted if not needed.

-    # The phpBB branch to use when running tests.
+    # The phpBB repository's branch to use when running tests.
     # Default is '3.3.x', which this framework is designed for.
     # If using a different branch, ensure it's compatible with 3.3.x.
-    # To test with phpBB's master branch, refer to the Branches section of this README.
+    # To test with phpBB's master branch, refer to the phpBB Branches section of this README.
     # Default: '3.3.x'
     PHPBB_BRANCH: '3.3.x'